aristanetworks/avd/docs/howto/digital_twin/README.md

 #### ACT eAPI Access Control

-ACT clients connect to device eAPI through ACT's infrastructure.
+ACT users connect to device eAPI through ACT's infrastructure.
 This connectivity requires eAPI to be accessible in the EOS's **default VRF**.

 If production configuration uses a dedicated management VRF for eAPI, ACT will not be able to connect to devices.
 Use the `act_ensure_eapi_access` setting to resolve this: